rishiraj/random/efficient_rag.md

 Retrieval-augmented generation (RAG) systems have become the most popular method for natural language processing because RAG can quickly and effectively generate accurate and relevant responses.
 The effectiveness of RAG promises to create more accurate, precise, and efficient AI-powered applications across all domains, enabling easy and democratic access to Q&A systems, content generation, and dialogue systems.
 Despite how impressive current RAG systems are, they struggle to process large mixed-context texts.
 There are issues with chunking algorithms and inherent problems with mixed context information, no matter the medium.

-One of the reasons we developed Indexify is that we recognized these challenges and the shortcomings of existing tools.
-Idexify is an open-source data engine that builds a data pipeline for unstructured data.
-It combines advanced extraction methods, text restructuring, enhanced chunking, and state-of-the-art embedding creation to help you create efficient and accurate RAG systems for whatever application you need.

 ## The Complexity of Mixed Context Texts

 Mixed-context texts, such as research papers, technical documents, or even web pages, often contain cross-domain information.
 A single document might include information from physics, chemistry, biology, and computer science throughout its content.
 This heterogeneous nature of the text poses a challenge for RAG systems, which rely on identifying and retrieving relevant information to generate accurate responses.

-When a user asks a question such as "What are the systems that make up the human body?"
-RAG systems must efficiently locate and extract relevant information from mixed-context text.
-Although the question is simple enough, popular chunking algorithms, like LangChain's RecursiveCharacterTextSplitter, struggle in mixed-context environments.

 Chunking algorithms divide data into smaller, more workable parts called chunks.
 Chunks are based on tokens, and their size and effectiveness are governed by the model and task you're trying to perform.
 However, these chunks don't consider the semantic coherence of the information.
 As a result, in a mixed context, text-generated chunks often contain irrelevant information, and sentences are mashed together with no regard for their content.
 This wastes valuable tokens as these chunks are passed to subsequent API calls to Large Language Models (LLMs), which often have limited context lengths.

-Mixed context texts also increase the complexity of this inherent weakness of chunking.
-Say your research paper mentions four different systems of the human body in different parts of the paper; a similarity search with a top-k value of 2 would fetch at most two relevant chunks.
-This limitation sacrifices the output quality when these chunks are passed as context to an LLM, as the model may not have access to all the necessary information to generate an accurate response.

 ## LLM Assisted Restructuring for RAG (LLMARRAG) Pipeline